Stevie J And Joseline: Stevie J Reveals He’s Ready To ‘Settle Down’ With Joseline, But Is He Serious?

 What do you think of this latest bit of Stevie J and Joseline news?

-Leave your thoughts about the latest Stevie J and Joseline news — and whether you think they’ll get back together — in the comments below.
+Leave your thoughts about the latest Stevie J and Joseline news and whether you think they’ll get back together in the comments section below.

 [Featured Image by Frederick M. Brown/Getty Images]